dimagi/Vellum/README.md

     lessc _less/main.less > css/main.css

-For any change that modifies a .less file, please make two separate commits, one with your .less changes and any associated changes, and one with just the compiled CSS file changes.
+For any change that modifies a .less file, unless it's a very small change, pleas try to make two separate commits, one with your .less changes and any associated changes, and one with just the compiled CSS file changes.